Honours Program

 What are the grade requirements for gaining admission into the program?

-Before starting to look for supervisors, you should first confirm you meet the grade requirements for applying to honours in the Department of Psychology and Neuroscience that are listed below.
+Before starting to look for supervisors, you should first confirm you are on track to meet the grade requirements for applying to honours in the Department of Psychology and Neuroscience that are listed below.
 Depending on which program you are applying to, you can contact the PSYO (psychhon@dal.ca) or NESC (neurohon@dal.ca) Honours Coordinator to discuss your eligibility.

 1. A B+ in PSYO/NESC 2000